Tankolom-X/CommitDraw/README.md

 ### How to use?
 1. Execute ```git clone https://github.com/Tankolom-X/commit-draw.git```
 2. Launch the `commit-draw.exe`
-3. In the dialog menu select the picture which you want to transform<br>
+3. In the dialog menu select the picture which you want to transform
+   > **Note**
-   **Pay attention!
-For the best result the picture should be _51x7_ pixels**
+   > For the best result the picture should be _51x7_ pixels
 4. In the next dialog menu create or select an empty directory for the result of the program
 5. In the opened console insert the year you want to paint
 6. Wait until the program will finish and close
 7. In GitHub create a new repository
-8. Push the repository on your PC with commits from the command line to the GitHub's repository using: <br>
+8. Push the repository on your PC with commits from the command line to the GitHub's repository using:
     ```
    git remote add origin https://github.com/[username]/[repositoryName]
     ```